decamp/sqlcipher-jdbc/README.md

 I've tried to keep modifications minimal, though, and it might not be difficult to get things to build for other platforms by fiddling with the makefiles.

-Also, this JDBC driver appears far from complete and may contain some bugs.
-I've tried to clean up some of the string escaping issues, but use at your own risk.
-I've used various versions of this driver for many years without significant issue.

 To create/open an encrypted database, try something like:
 ```
 Class.forName("org.sqlite.JDBC");